On the Bartnik extension problem for the static vacuum Einstein equations: Background Discussion

 \section{Background Discussion}

 Let $M$ be a 3-manifold with compact boundary $\partial M$, and with a single open end $E$.
 (All of the results of this section and of \S 3 hold in all dimensions, but for simplicity, we restrict to dimension 3).
-Apriori, $\partial M$ need not be connected, although this will be assumed later on.
-As following \eqref{1.2}-\eqref{1.3}, we let $N = S^{1}\times M$.
+A priori, $\partial M$ need not be connected, although this will be assumed later on.
+As following \eqref{1.2}-\eqref{1.3}, we let $\mathcal{M} = S^{1}\times M$.
+Almost all of the discussion and computation in Sections 2 and 3 is carried out on the $4$-manifold $\mathcal{M}$ and $g_{\mathcal M}$ will often be denoted $g$ for notational simplicity.